Kem-ma/MySQL-task1/README.md

 ![](Introduction_MySQL4.png)

-To retrieve these information from each table the command "SELECT" came in hand.
+To retrieve these information from each table the command "SELECT * FROM" came in hand.

 ## Conclusion